LogoLogo

 This is a 6" diameter, 2 " thick, engraved glass disc with a flat on the bottom so you can stand it on your desk and look at it - constantly.

 After racing each day there is a traditional party under 'the tent' with the Bourbon, Scotch, Gin and Vodka barrels identified only by their signal flags.
-OSC racing crews occasionally have problems identifying the RC signals but B, S and V signals are never missed.
-After allowing the prescribed marinating period, the club's officers, in their blue blazers, read the results to 700-800+ assembled racing crews.

-The Spring Series start is usually off Watch Hill, RI and, while the Race Committee takes due note of the wind conditions and forecast, most importantly, they recognize the importance of Rule #1- getting the fleet to Block Is in time for the party.
-The Committee boat is Henry DuPont's magnificant Nor'easter, a 60' William Hand classic motorsailer, pictured here on a blustery rainy race day in 2003.
+The Spring Series start is usually off Watch Hill, RI and, while the Race Committee takes due note of the wind conditions and forecast, most importantly, they recognize the importance of Rule #1 - getting the fleet to Block Island in time for the party.

-Race 1 this year had light breezes of 5-10 knots right on the nose for the course to the Great Salt Pond entrance to Block Is.
+Race One this year (2008) had light breezes of 5-10 knots right on the nose for the course to the Great Salt Pond entrance to Block Is.
 The normally 18-20 mile course was set assuming the breeze would veer to the southwest and west.
 The breeze stayed light and the race was ultimately shortened in conformance with Rule #1 above.
 The race was essentially a long beat to Block.
 Marionette worked her way up the middle of the course to win on corrected time by nearly 7 minutes.

-On day 2 the breeze was also light, maybe bit stronger.
+On day two the breeze was also light, maybe bit stronger than day one.
 The course was counterclockwise around the island.
 Marionette, being a Dolphin, was able to stay in close to the bluffs (and the thinner water) where the breeze was better.
 The downwind portion on the long southern side of the island featured many gibes to get to, and stay in, better breeze.
-Marionette's big downwind spinnaker was a killer.
-Some bigger boats, jealous of the better breeze, and having a lot more draft than a Dolphin, came inside with us - several coming into abrupt contact with the many boulders lurking beneath the surface in this area.
-Marionette's winning margin was just over 5 minutes.

 The eastern CT PHRF handicap for Marionette racing in a spinnaker class is 252.
 You can see a copy of her racing certificate by clicking here.
 It ordinarily would be 261 but she carries a 6 sec penalty for her outboard motor (stored below when racing) and a 3 second penalty for her 170% light air genoa.

 The Off Soundings Club takes this basic rating and applies additional factors - interesting, and important to Dolphins.
 The smallest boat that is allowed to race must be 24' LOA, and the highest PHRF handicap allowed is 300.
 There are not many of us left in this rarified atmosphere as most boats racing now are below 200.
 OSC races tend to be 18-20 miles in length, often lasting 4-5 hours.
-Since long or light wind races tend to disadvantaged older, 'slower' designs like Dolphins when using Time on Distance PHRF handicaps, OSC converts the handicaps to Time on Time.
+Since long or light wind races tend to disadvantage older, 'slower' designs like Dolphins when using Time on Distance PHRF handicaps, OSC converts the handicaps to Time on Time.

 This conversion formula looks complicated but really is not.
-A Time Correction Factor (TCF) is developed based on the base PHRF handicap - which is a seconds per mile handicap - and that factor is applied to each boats elapsed time giving a corrected time
+A Time Correction Factor (TCF) is developed based on the base PHRF handicap - which is a seconds per mile handicap - and that factor is applied to each boat's elapsed time giving a corrected time

 Corrected time = elapsed time x TCF

-The formula for calculating TCF is
+The formula for calculating TCF is TCF = 600/(480 + HCP*)

 where a PHRF handicap (HCP) of 120 (480 + 120) would yield a TCF of 1.